MoserMichael/zipit/README.md

 ## Bugs and limitations.

-1. There is no point to have the same zip function as in python - it would create a copy of a list just for the purpose of more convenient iteration.
-The preferred solution is to have an iterator or algorithm that does the traversal.
-The zip function in Haskell is efficient, as it is computed lazily (only when values are read from it).
-The python solution isn't efficient, but nobody cares as the main point there is convenience; the C++ solution can't do that, so the solution is either and iterator or an algorithm.
-2. The iterator has the operator* member - meaning that this operator returns a copy of a std::pair object, it can't return a pointer or a reference.
+1. The iterator has the operator* member - meaning that this operator returns a copy of a std::pair object, it can't return a pointer or a reference.
 That's because it returns a compound object, it can't return a pointer or a reference to a pair that sits on the stack, as this object is no longer valid once we return from the operator.
 One could of course keep a member pair and in the iterator and return a pointer/reference to it, now the problem with that is that this object gets overwritten when the iterator advances to a different position; that would be inconvenient if someone still holds the pointer returned by a previous call.
-3. You can't have an iterator for an equivalent of ziplongest - it is impossible to test if the iteration has finished; that's because the interface of iterator doesn't know if it has reached the end of it's sequence..
+2. You can't have an iterator for an equivalent of ziplongest - it is impossible to test if the iteration has finished; that's because the interface of iterator doesn't know if it has reached the end of it's sequence..
-4. It is possible to make a more general iterator for n argument sequences, but that's an exercise for the reader..
+3. It is possible to make a more general iterator for n argument sequences, but that's an exercise for the reader..
-5. Actually all this is old news, c++20 has ranges, so there is a new way of iterating over stuff, a whole new world of mind boggling innovations is coming, and it's just around the corner...
+4. Actually all this is old news, c++20 has ranges, so there is a new way of iterating over stuff, a whole new world of mind boggling innovations is coming, and it's just around the corner...